 Published support requests: If you send us a request for assistance (for example, via a support email or one of our other feedback mechanisms), we reserve the right to publish that request in order to clarify or respond to your request, or to help us support other users.

 We have a standing policy that we do not sell our users’ data.
 We aren’t a data broker, we don’t sell your personal information to data brokers, and we don’t sell your information to other companies that want to spam you with marketing emails.

 Information Shared Publicly

 Information that you choose to make public is — you guessed it — disclosed publicly.
-That means information like your public profile, posts, other content that you make public via your account, are all available to others — which is why you made it public!
+That means information like your public profile, posts, or other content that you make public via your account, are all available to others — which is why you made it public!

 Public information may also be indexed by search engines or used by third parties.
 Please keep all of this in mind when deciding what you would like to share publicly.